-Were you planning a trip to Hawaii but were put off when you found that airfare for two was costing over $2000 from the East Coast and that the well known hotels were getting over $300 per night?
+Were you planning a trip to Hawaii but were put off when you found that airfare for two was costing over $2000 from the East Coast and that the well-known hotels were getting over $300 per night?
 What can you do to make up that money with the rest of your trip expenses and still get to visit paradise?
 Here are some tips to help you save money for your Hawaii vacation.

-Using Your Frequent-Flier Miles for Your Hawaii Vacation
+Using Your Frequent-Flier Miles

-Booking Your Hawaii Accommodations
+Booking Your Accommodations

-Even with the economy picking up and tourism at an all-time high in the islands, Hawaii's hotels, resorts and condo hotels are offering exciting deals which can easily make up for the extra money that you might have to pay the airlines for your Hawaii vacation.
+Even with the economy picking up and tourism at an all-time high in the islands, Hawaii's hotels, resorts, and condo-hotels are offering exciting deals which can easily make up for the extra money that you might have to pay the airlines for your Hawaii vacation.

-Eating and Drinking Affordably in Hawaii
+Eating and Drinking Affordably

-Making the Right Choices on Car Rentals for Your Hawaii Vacation
+Making the Right Choices on Car Rentals

 Nearly everyone who comes to Hawaii, especially to the outer islands, rents a car.
 It's a large expense which becomes even more expensive if you let the rental companies sell you those add-ons which you probably don't need.

-Planning Your Activities for Your Hawaii Vacation
+Planning Your Activities

-Too many visitors plan their vacation and don't even consider activity options until the arrive in the islands.
+Too many visitors plan their vacation and don't even consider activity options until they arrive in the islands.
 They're missing all sorts of opportunities to save money.
 By planning ahead and booking online, you can save big bucks.

 Be sure to also check our feature Free in Hawaii that contains information on things to do for free on each of the main Hawaiian Islands.